KrishnaSathvik/ragaichatbot/kb/ai_ml/krishna_ai_experience.md

 **Key Responsibilities and Achievements:**

-At Indietek, I built backend APIs and optimized SQL queries for ERP modules, strengthening transactional accuracy and improving response times by 35%.
+At Indietek, I built backend APIs and optimized SQL queries for ERP modules, which strengthened transactional accuracy and improved response times by 35%.
+This was where I started my career, and it was a great foundation for learning about system performance and optimization.

-I designed reporting modules surfacing anomalies in contracts and payments, reducing manual reconciliation workload.
+I designed reporting modules that surfaced anomalies in contracts and payments, reducing manual reconciliation workload.
+This was really satisfying because it helped the business team work more efficiently.

 **Technologies Used:**
 - SQL Server, Oracle